 I just returned from Denver, Colorado, where the first Explore DDD conference was held.
 I originally heard about it earlier in the year on Twitter via the organizer Paul Rayner and decided to submit a couple abstracts for the CFP.

 Fat Controller CQRS DietThe talk that was accepted and which I delivered on Friday morning was my Fat Controller CQRS Diet talk.
 The talk revolves around trying to decouple your application from top I/O layer or framework.
 More info on the talk can be found in my series of blog posts as well as a episode of Software Engineering Daily podcast.

 Domain Driven DesignI stumbled upon Domain Driven Design somewhere around 2010.
 I actually found it because of watching a talk online from Greg Young making some indirect references to Domain Driven Design and CQRS.
 The talk caught my interest and within no time I was captivated by DDD and CQRS.
 I instantly went and purchased the book.
 That was a very significant point in my software development career.

+Explore DDDThe speaker lineup at this conference was simply incredible.
+Eric Evans, Rebecca Wirfs-Brock and Ward Cunningham were the keynotes.
+Crazy.
+I cannot really believe that I was chosen to speak at such a conference.
+Imposter Syndrome was maxed out to 11.
 It didn’t take too long to have some conversations at the conference to realize that I had different experiences and views that proved to be valuable.
 This didn’t knock down the imposter syndrome completely, but definitely lowered it a just a tad.
 On the other hand, the amount that I learned from discussions and talks were like no other conference.

 This really summed it for me.
 There was a real sense of community/family.
 I can’t really put my finger on why that is but I have a few guesses.